-Painting North Shore Mural Day 5 – It’s Finished!
+Painting North Shore Wave Mural Day 5 – It’s Finished!

 Wouldn't you love to surf this tube?